-I guess to most non-Germans cuckoo clocks represent an example of what should be in a typical German home along with carved wood furniture and beer mugs.
+I guess to most non-Germans, brown wooden cuckoo clocks represent an example of what should be in a typical German home along with carved wood furniture and beer mugs.
 White cuckoo clocks, not so much, right?

 As a German citizen and growing up in Germany I hated cuckoo clocks.
-They reminded me of old people in smelly, dusty homes or (yes) American tourists.
+They reminded me of old people’s traditional style or (yes, I said it) American tourists.

-Then I started researching cuckoo clocks and some more contemporary design options.
+Then I started researching cuckoo clocks and some more modern cuckoo clock design options.

 Here are some that I came across:

 The German artist Stefan Strumbel and his colorful, graffiti influenced cuckoo clocks.
 I think they are very cool but too expensive and most are a little too crazy for my house.